tholmes59/building-responsive-sites-online-web-sp-000/README.md

 # Building Responsive Sites

+## Problem Statement
+On the modern web, we frequently access the same content on a variety of platforms.
+Each device will display content differently due to their sizes and proportions, causing text to shrink, or parts of the page to shift around, and can lead to poor user experience.
+As front end developers, we want our web sites to look good and function well regardless of whether a user is on their laptop, phone or tablet.
+This has been an ongoing challenge, so what strategies have been developed to address these issues?

 ## Objectives

-* Gain a better understanding of why we build responsive websites
-* Discuss existing solutions and techniques to responsive web design

-## Why Build a Responsive Website?

-On the modern web, we frequently access the same content on a variety of platforms, and as front end developers, we want our web sites to look good and function well regardless of whether a user is on their laptop, phone or tablet.
-Each device will display our content differently due to their sizes and proportions, causing text to shrink, or parts of the page to shift around, leading to poor user experience if we're not careful.

-This has been an issue for a few years, so a couple of different strategies have been developed to address it.
+1. Using server-side detection for redirection
+2. Creating responsive layouts with CSS
+3. What is desktop-down design
+3. What is mobile-up design
+4. Explain graceful degradation
+5. Explain progressive enhancement
+6. Why make users update their browsers

-## Server-Side Device Detection
+## Using Server-Side Detection for Redirection

 It is possible for web servers to check the requesting device's headers info, and send back files specific to the type of device.
 Going to